-VESSEL ID TYPE 2nd Vessel ID Title Additional Information MMSI EPIRB-AIS ID (SGB only) If available, the EPIRB-AIS ID is provided in the format "974XXNNNN", where 974 is fixed, and XXNNNN is encoded in the SGB message and "zero-filled" (e.g., encoded value 4123 is shown as "040123").
+VESSEL ID TYPE 2nd Vessel ID Title Additional Information MMSI EPIRB-AIS ID (SGB only) If available, the EPIRB-AIS ID is provided in the format "97AXYYYYYY", where "97AXX" has to be determined from the TAC Database and "YYYY" is encoded in the SGB message and 'zero-left' filled (e.g., encoded decimal value 123 is shown as "0123").
 RADIO CALL SIGN not applicable A 2 nd Vessel ID is not available.
 TAIL NUMBER not applicable A 2 nd Vessel ID is not available.
 AIRCRAFT 24 BIT ADDRESS AIRCRAFT OPERATOR DESIGNATOR The 2 nd Vessel ID Title and 3-letter aircraft operator designator (3LD) are provided, when the 3LD is available.
 AIRCRAFT OPERATOR AIRCRAFT OPERATOR SERIAL NUMBER The serial number for the Aircraft Operator.

 SYSTEM TEST not applicable (national use only) Alerts for System test beacons are normally not sent to SPOCs, but may be sent as part of a controlled system test.
-National use information encoded in the SGB message Vessel ID field may be included.
+National use information encoded in the SGB message Vessel ID field may be included. ------------- --------------------------------------- --